disblu/guidelines/git/README.md

 ### 3.4.2 Tracking files

 Before to start adding files to staging,  maybe you want to use the `status` command to know more about the state of the repository.
-It gives you information about the files that changed and about what will be include in the commit.
+It gives you information about the files that changed and about what will be include to the commit.

 ```bash
 $ git status